|

 3: Replacing the water filter

 Assuming you would like a section on how to replace the Coleman Saluspa’s water filter: First, locate the filter cartridge inside the spa to replace the filter.
-A tiny door or access panel will need to be removed to get to the cartridge.
+A tiny door or access panel must be removed to get to the cartridge.
 Once the board is removed, please replace the old cartridge with a new one.
-Check user manual.
+Check the user manual.

 Ensure the new cartridge is adequately sealed before replacing the access panel and starting up your spa again.

-If none of these step’s work, contact Coleman customer service for further assistance or to arrange to repair or replace the hot tub.
+If none of these steps work, contact Coleman customer service for further assistance or to arrange to have the hot tub repaired or replaced.

 Other Error Codes & Solutions